About Progress in Energy

 Progress in Energy welcomes submissions of the following article types:

 - Topical reviews: review articles should present an overview of a topic by summarising the literature to report on the current state of the field.
 They can also provide insights into emerging fields and identify key research directions.
 Whilst most review articles are commissioned by the Editorial Board, unsolicited articles can be considered.
 They are flexible in length, typically 8000–14000 words depending on topic focus and size or maturity of the field.
-Longer reviews can also be considered for broader topics deserving a more comprehensive or exhaustive review treatment
+Longer reviews can also be considered for broader topics deserving a more comprehensive or exhaustive review treatment.
+Whilst most review articles are commissioned by the Editorial Board, we welcome proposals from all authors whose work fits the scope of the journal.

 - Roadmaps: a specially commissioned article with a specific focus on the near and long-term development goals of a broad high interest topic.
 They are unique collaborative projects, with individual authors invited and guided by the Editorial Board to author short contributions of a few pages on different areas within the broader topic.
 Collectively these contributions create a cohesive and authoritative outlook of future research directions and developments.
 Detailed guidelines on the format and requirements for the contributors to collaborative Roadmap articles are available via the commissioning Editor or Board Member.